-The Internal Revenue Service produces and provides publications, forms, and other tax material and information to help taxpayers meet their tax responsibilities.
-Material is available by phone or mail at most local IRS offices and at other community locations.
-Most material can also be obtained via the Internet and on CD-ROM
+The Internal Revenue Service produces and provides publications, forms, and other tax material and information to help taxpavers meet their tax responsibilities.
+Materials are available by telephone or mail, at most local IRS offices and other community locations, and at IRS.gov.